In this article:

 It is normal to have the bacteria that cause BV in your body.
 BV occurs when there is an imbalance between the good lactobacilli and the BV bacteria.
 BV is confined to the vagina and does not spread to other body parts.

 Can stress cause bacterial vaginosis?

-The body’s response to any threat or challenge is called stress.
 Stress can be caused by situations, feelings, and life events that disturb your mental or physical well-being.
-(17)
+(14)

-A study published in 2011 in the American Journal of Obstetrics and Gynecology showed that recurrent BV was common in people who had suffered from childhood sexual abuse, discrimination, and a feeling of non-belongingness.
-BV was found to be associated with stress, even upon considering different socioeconomic statuses and current stress factors.
-(18)
+A study showed that recurrent BV was common in people who had suffered from childhood sexual abuse, discrimination, a feeling of non-belongingness, and other stress factors.
+(15)

 Is apple cider vinegar good for bacterial vaginosis?

 No studies have been conducted that support the use of apple cider vinegar for BV treatment.
 However, some women report that consuming diluted apple cider vinegar or adding it to their bath has been helpful.